 News, Highlights & Reported Cases

 Esler, Stephens & Buckley's lawyers have the highest rating attainable from Martindale-Hubbell (A-V).
 All three of our Firm’s partners – Michael Esler, John Stephens, and Kim Buckley (recently retired partner emeritus) – have been named by Super Lawyers magazine as top attorneys in Oregon.
 Only five percent of the lawyers in the state are named by Super Lawyers.
 Mike Esler was selected for inclusion in the 2011 edition of “The Best Lawyers in America” in “Bet the Company Litigation” and Commercial Litigation.
 Mike won Best Lawyers' “Lawyer of the Year” award for 2012 for securities litigation in the Portland area.
 Mike, John and Kim have been listed in “Best Lawyers” for years, including 2015.
 The firm won Benchmark's “Highly Recommended” rating for 2013 and has held it since.
+Mike and John are also 2018 Benchmark “Litigation Stars”.
 The firm is also rated a Tier 1 Best Law Firm by the US News & World Report.
 Most recently, Mike was honored by an invitation to join the elite International Society of Barristers as a Fellow of the Society.

 News & Highlights

 - August 2017: ES&B co-counseled with trial attorneys Cody Hoesly and Bridget Donegan (from Larkins Vacura Kayser) and helped obtain $1,000,000 jury verdict for our business broker client after a company he helped sell failed to pay him.